Airzh1124/21131340GP/README.md

  - Placing the ships by entering the **x-coordinate (no. row) first**, **followed by the y-coordinate (no.column)**
  - The coordinate you entered will be the **_coordinate of the Top Left corner of the ship_**
 - Enter the coordinate of the places that you wish to hit
+- Take turns between the player and the robots to guess where the ships are

 # Features implemented